Health libraryBack to health library

 By closely following your child's asthma management plan, you can help protect your child from a severe asthma attack.

 A variety of medications can be used to help control asthma.
 The medications your doctor prescribes will depend on your child's individual needs.
-Generally, medications fall into two categories, quick relief and controller.
+According to the Asthma and Allergy Foundation of America, medications generally fall into two categories: quick relief and controller.

 Quick-relief medications.
 If your child wheezes, coughs or has other asthma symptoms only occasionally, the doctor will probably prescribe a quick-relief inhaled medicine such as albuterol.
 This medicine opens up narrowed airways that make symptoms flare up.
 Its purpose is to stop an asthma attack in progress.